ErHaWeb/klaro_consent_manager/Documentation/QuickStart/Index.rst

 #.
 Modify your third-party scripts

     To make sure that no third-party scripts are loaded without consent, you need to modify your HTML code a tiny bit.
+For content elements that should be blocked as a whole, use :ref:`contextual consent <for-editors-contextual-consent>`.

     #.
 Replace the value of the `type` attribute with `text/plain` (this keeps the browser from executing the script)